AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-overview.md

 1. Return to the page and toggle the carousel slides.
 Observe that no more statements are logged and that the event is not being listened to.

-1. Next, enter an event handler that will be called when page shown event is triggered:
+1. Next, create an event handler that is called when page shown event is triggered:

     ```js
     function pageShownHandler(event) {